 The Driskill Hotel looks relatively unassuming from the street in downtown Austin.
 Although it’s a lovely brick building in a Romanesque style, no one would ever think that this Austin landmark was a haunted hotel.

-Built in 1886, the Driskill Hotel has been a destination for tourists of all kinds, but brides seem to be the leading apparition at this hotel.
-There have been two jilted brides that have died in Room 525, one in the early days of the hotel and the second one in 1991.
-Visitors to the hotel often report a ghost in Victorian-era clothing walking down the hallway (the first jilted bride), while others think they’ve seen the Generation X bride.
+Built in 1886, the Driskill Hotel has been a destination for tourists of all kinds, but brides seem to be the most notable ghosts at this hotel.
+Two jilted brides have died in Room 525, one in the hotel’s early days and the second in 1991.
+Visitors to the hotel often report a ghost in Victorian-era clothing walking down the hallway (the first jilted bride), while others think they’ve seen the Generation X bride roaming the halls.

 Other guests suddenly smell cigar smoke, while the hotel has been smoke-free for almost twenty years.
 In addition, many female musicians that stay at the Driskill have spotted a 19th Century cowboy with a cigar.
 This cigar-wielding cowboy supposedly selected Annie Lennox’s stage outfit while she was showering.

 And a musician from Concrete Blonde wrote a song about him after dealing with his ghostly malarkey one night.
 Whether the cigar smell is from this 19th Century cowboy or the hotel’s founder, resident ghost Colonel Jesse Driskill, is anyone’s guess.
 But you can’t ignore that someone, ahem, some ghost, is haunting the visitors.